KPZ Equation from non-simple variations on open ASEP

-More precisely, with some "weak" asymmetry biased towards either one of the annihilation or creation dynamic, the site $1 \in \Z_{\geq 1}$ interacts with a reservoir that either annihilates an existing particle at this site or creates a particle when the site is vacant. \end{itemize} \item Second, we introduce open-ASEP on the interval $[1,N] \cap \Z$, where $N \in \Z_{>0}$ is the underlying scaling parameter from which we obtain the continuum limit.
-This process is defined in exactly the same manner upon replacing the half-space with the interval; we also introduce analogous boundary interactions at the boundary $N \in [1,N]\cap\Z$. \end{itemize} Moreover, we now define precisely what it exactly means to solve this KPZ equation in \eqref{eq:KPZ}; similar to \cite{BG}, \cite{CS}, \cite{DT}, \cite{P}, and \cite{Y}, the following \emph{Cole-Hopf} solution theory employs another auxiliary linear SPDE which is well-posed in the space of space-time continuous functions with probability 1. \begin{itemize} \item First, consider any pair of constants $\mathscr{A}_{\pm} \in \R$ providing the Robin boundary parameter. \item Second, define $\mathscr{Z}_{\bullet,\bullet}$ as the mild solution to the following SPDE, which we define as $\mathrm{SHE}_{\mathscr{A}_{\pm}}$:
+More precisely, with ``weak" asymmetry biased towards one of the annihilation or creation dynamic, the site $1 \in \Z_{\geq 1}$ interacts with a reservoir that either annihilates an existing particle at this site or creates a particle when the site is vacant. \item Second, we introduce open-ASEP on the interval $[1,N] \cap \Z$, where $N \in \Z_{>0}$ is the underlying scaling parameter from which we obtain the continuum limit.
+This process is defined in exactly the same manner upon replacing the half-space with the interval; we also introduce analogous boundary interactions at the boundary $N \in [1,N]\cap\Z$. \end{itemize} We now define precisely what it exactly means to solve \eqref{eq:KPZ}; similar to \cite{BG,CS,DT,P,Y}, the following \emph{Cole-Hopf} solution theory employs another auxiliary linear SPDE that is well-posed in the space of space-time continuous functions with probability 1.{ \begin{itemize} \item Take any pair of constants $\mathscr{A}_{\pm}$ and define $\mathbf{Z}$ to solve, in a mild sense, the following SPDE that we refer to as $\mathrm{SHE}(\mathscr{A}_{\pm})$, in which $\lambda=\alpha^{-1}\alpha'$ and the Laplacian has \emph{multiplicative} boundary conditions $\partial_{X}\mathbf{Z}|_{X=a}=\mathscr{A}_{-}\mathbf{Z}$ and $\partial_{X}\mathbf{Z}|_{X=b}=\mathscr{A}_{+}\mathbf{Z}$